 Momofuku and Momofuku Milk Bar also have a large presence at this year’s event, with a pop-up restaurant, exhibitor booth, as well as a mini book store (with other books too, including one from Roger Mooking).
 Here I am with the great Chef and Founder David Chang of Momofuku, as well as Momofuku cookbook co-author Peter Meehan, of Lucky Peach magazine.
 Christina Tosi, who wrote the Milk Bar book, also gave classes and was around for a book signing.
 Even if you miss them, the books will still be available, and many are autograph-able!

 Above all else, an incentive to come early is being able to snag a coveted spot at the Metro Master Class, which offers festival go-ers a unique opportunity to do a quick 30 minute class with some of the city’s leading chefs with ingredients provided by Metro.
 Hana and I were lucky enough to get a spot to learn how to make a prawn salad in lime broth from Damon Campbell, the awesome new Executive Chef at Bosk Restaurant in the Shangri-La Hotel.

-Thank you to the organizers of Taste (special shout out to Janna!) for putting on such a great event.
+Thanks to the organizers of Taste of Toronto (special shout out to Janna!) for putting on such a great event.
 Though I do say this quite a bit, this is definitely something you don’t want to miss!